JKBustillo/UNScraper/README.md

 # UNScraper

-Program that extracts the names, professors and NRC of the undergraduate subjects from Universidad del Norte's page.
+A program that extracts the names, professors and NRC of the undergraduate subjects from Universidad del Norte's page.

 ## Project Setup